 Sometimes there are no arrows though and then you just have to follow your instinct and take the most logical way, in my experience.
 Either how all roads lead to Rome, right? 😉

-As you walk more into the mountains you will walk past some vines and you get close to different animals, such as cows, horses and sheep.
-I think the vines are used to produce Txakoli, which is the local white wine.
-It has a perfect amount of sweetness to it, which I love!
+As you walk more into the mountains you will walk past some vines and you get close to different animals, such as cows, horses, and sheep.
+I am pretty sure the vines are used to produce Txakoli, which is the local white wine.
+The wine has a perfect amount of sweetness to it, which I love!

 The forest of Zumaia